Happydayxd/Urbanestate-Cloud-App/README.md

 For the **Cloud Platform Development Continuous Assessment**, the project has been adapted into a **containerised, cloud-deployable application** using **Docker** and **Docker Compose**.
 It integrates with **Firebase Authentication** and **Firestore** as managed cloud services to demonstrate a modern hybrid architecture.

-> **Note:** This project focuses on clarity, correctness, and reproducibility, avoiding unnecessary architectural complexity.

 ---

 ## ☁️ 1.
 Cloud Architecture Overview